Office of Admissions

 Don’t see your major listed?
 Don't worry!
 FSU Panama City offers the general education courses and electives students need to complete their liberal studies requirements.

-The Panama City campus was founded in the fall 1982, and it currently serves as a fully accredited regional campus of Florida State University.
-The campus sits on the beautiful North Bay, 25.66 acres.
-Our campus is located only a few minutes away from a beautiful area of Panama City Beach.
+The Panama City campus was founded in the fall of 1982 as a regional campus of Florida State University at 4750 Collegiate Drive.
+The bay front, 25-acre campus is only a few minutes away from Panama City Beach.

-Get involved and make lasting friendships at FSU Panama City.
-Our beautiful campus offers a diverse student life with campus celebrations, co-curricular opportunities, cultural events, and wellness activities.
-Campus involvement creates unique ways to apply classroom learning to real world experiences, share common interests and goals, and build a network of personal and professional connections.
+Our campus offers a number of student activities including campus celebrations, co-curricular opportunities, cultural events, and wellness activities.
+Student life and campus involvement creates unique ways to apply classroom learning to real world experiences, share common interests and goals, and build a network of personal and professional connections.
+Here are some ways to get involved:

-- Student Organizations: Student involvement allows students to share common goals and interests for a well-rounded University experience.
+- Registered Student Organizations: Student involvement allows students to share common goals and interests for a well-rounded University experience.
 As a member, you can strengthen your leadership skills by serving as an officer or project leader.
+You may also contribute as an active member to the goals and mission of your organization.

 - Campus Ministry Association: CMA is a partnership of local faith-based organizations providing religious services, resources, and information for students of all faiths.

-- Recreation: Outside the classroom, the campus boasts of plenty of opportunities for recreation, such as intramurals, a sand volleyball court, outdoor amphitheater, waterfront pier and back deck, which provide limitless possibilities for to make your college experience your own.
+- Outdoor Recreation and Intramural Sports: Outside the classroom, the campus boasts of plenty of opportunities for recreation and intramural sports with limitless possibilities to make your college experience your own.
+We also have a partnership with the city for intramural sports participation in kickball, softball, and basketball.

-- Seminole Commodore Alliance: The Seminole-Commodore Alliance (SCA) is a collaboration between FSU Panama City and Gulf Coast State College that provides opportunities to enhance student engagement at both campuses.
+- Seminole Commodore Alliance: The Seminole-Commodore Alliance (SCA) is a collaboration between FSU Panama City and Gulf Coast State College, which is just across the street.
+The SCA provides additional opportunities to enhance student engagement at both campuses and allows students full access to campus amenities.

-Whether you are stuck on a specific problem or need help writing a paper, our Peer Tutors are here to help.
-Student tutoring allows you the ease of talking with a classmate with the comfort of knowing they have been recommended by faculty.
-They know what they are talking about and they speak your language.
+- Peer Tutoring: Whether you are stuck on a specific problem or need help writing a paper, our faculty recommended Peer Tutors are here to help.

-If the course or subject areas you need support in are not listed, please speak with our academic advising team to arrange a tutor.
-To request remote tutoring through the Academic Center for Excellence (ACE) on the Tallahassee campus, visit ACE’s tutoring page here.
+If the course or subject areas you need support in are not listed, you can arrange a tutor through the academic advising and student success team to arrange a tutor.
+To request remote tutoring through the Academic Center for Excellence (ACE) on the Tallahassee campus, visit ACE’s tutoring page.

-- Career Services: The FSU Career Center provides many services to students, virtually and in-person.
-Services include career advising, resume and cover letter critiques, job and internship searches, mock interviews, mentorships, and more.
+- Career Services: The FSU Career Center provides services to students virtually and in-person, including career advising, mock interviews, resume and cover letter critique, job and internship searches, and mentorships.

-- Counseling Services: College can be filled with new and enriching experiences, but can also present a variety of challenges in your personal, social, emotional, and professional life.
+- The Counseling Center at FSU PC: College can be filled with new and enriching experiences but can also present a variety of challenges in your personal, social, emotional, and professional life.
 The Counseling Center is here to help you overcome challenges, attain your life goals, and enhance your personal growth, making the most of your time here at FSU.

 - Alabama: Baldwin, Barbour, Butler, Clarke, Coffee, Conecuh, Covington, Crenshaw, Dale, Escambia, Geneva, Henry, Houston, Mobile, Monroe, Pike and Washington

-- Georgia: Baker, Decatur, Early, Miller and Seminole, Ga.
+- Georgia: Baker, Decatur, Early, Miller and Seminole

 Please keep in mind that our special out-of-state rate is only available for those who apply to FSU Panama City.

-The FSU Panama City Foundation offers a selection of scholarships based on financial need, merit, and/or community service.
-The process for applying is simple.
+- FSU Foundation scholarships are based on financial need, merit, and/or community service.
+The process of applying is simple.
 Complete one of our general foundation applications and tell us a little about yourself.
-Don't forget about the deadlines, and we will take care of the rest.
+Do not forget about the deadlines, and we will take care of the rest.
 If you meet the criteria and funds are available, our scholarship committee will match you to the scholarships that best match your profile.

-To apply for scholarships, please visit our Financial Aid and Scholarships web page.
-As a reminder, students should complete both the 2020-2021 and 2021-2022 FASFA applications to ensure eligibility.
+To apply for scholarships, please visit Financial Aid and Scholarships.
+As a reminder, students should complete both the 2021-2022 and 2022-2023 FASFA applications to ensure eligibility.

-Students who wish to drive to campus may do so.
-The great thing about attending a small campus is that parking is free and easily found.
+Currently student parking is free, close to classes and residence hall, and easily found.
 Students walk, ride bikes, and navigate the pedestrian-friendly campus with ease.

-FSU Panama City may purchase student tickets to FSU athletic events (basketball, baseball, softball, soccer, etc.) at the student price.
-Students may opt in to paying the Athletic Fee established in Tallahassee to receive lottery tickets for FSU Football games.
+All tickets to FSU athletic events (basketball, baseball, softball, soccer, etc.) are available to students at the student price.
+FSU Panama City students may opt in to paying the FSU athletic fee to receive lottery tickets for FSU Football games.

 Under Florida law, being a legal Florida resident does not automatically qualify you for in-state tuition.
 A "Florida resident for tuition purposes" is a person who has, or a dependent person whose parent, legal guardian, or spouse has established and maintained legal residence in Florida for at least twelve months prior to the first day of the term.
 Please Note: Students, who depend on out-of-state parents for support, are presumed to be legal residents of the same state as their parents.

-The determination of dependent or independent student status is important because it is the basis for whether the student has to submit his/her own documentation for residency (as an independent) or his/her parent's or guardian's documentation of residency (as a dependent).
+The determination of dependent or independent student status is important because it is the basis for whether the student has to submit his/her/their own documentation for residency (as an independent) or his/her/their parent's or guardian's documentation of residency (as a dependent).

-- Independent Student.
-A student who meets any of the following criteria shall be classified as an independent student for the determination of residency for tuition purposes:
+An independent student must meet the following criteria the determination of residency for tuition purposes:

 - The student is 24 years of age prior to the start of the term for which residency is sought;